Skip to main content

 Unkey Deploy is currently in private beta.
 To get access, reach out on Discord or email support@unkey.com.

 The rate limiting policy enforces request limits on any route that matches the policy’s match expressions.
 Requests that exceed a configured limit receive a 429 response, protecting your app from traffic spikes and abuse.
-Each rate limit policy specifies a maximum number of requests within a time window (for example, 100 requests per 60 seconds) and a subject that identifies the entity being limited.
+Each rate limit policy specifies a maximum number of requests within a time window (for example, 100 requests per 60 seconds) and an identifier that determines how the Sentinel groups requests for counting.
+Rate limit state is managed by Unkey’s distributed rate limiting service, so limits are consistent across multiple Sentinel replicas.

-URL pathCreate separate limits per endpoint
+URL pathCreate separate limits per endpoint, useful for protecting expensive routes.

 Response headers